ituvisionlab/MetaCLGraph/README.md

 ### Modifying the train-validation-test Splitting

 The splitting can be simply specified via the arguments when running the experiments.
-In our implemented pipeline, the corresponding arguments are the validation and testing ratios.
+In the implemented pipeline, the corresponding arguments are the validation and testing ratios.
 For example,

 ```
 python train.py --dataset Arxiv-CL \